grow/grow-ext-kintaro/README.md

 # grow-ext-kintaro

-(WIP) Kintaro Content Server extension for Grow.
+Kintaro Content Server extension for Grow.
+Kintaro is a private, headless CMS hosted at kintaro-content-server.appspot.com.
+It can be used to manage arbitrary structured data, and using this extension, that arbitrary structured data can be consumed in Grow.

 ## Concept

 This extension binds Grow collections to Kintaro collections and Grow documents to Kintaro documents.
 In other words, when a Kintaro document changes, it changes in Grow as well.
-This allows stakeholders to edit content in Kintaro, and developers to build Grow pages consuming Kintaro content without making any changes.
+This allows stakeholders to edit content in Kintaro, and developers to build Grow pages consuming Kintaro content without writing any specialized code or vastly changing their development approach.

 Each time a page is rendered, content from Kintaro is injected into the corresponding document's fields.
 Each time a site is built, the Kintaro preprocessor runs to update all content locally prior to the full build step.

+When documents are deleted from Kintaro, those documents are also deleted in Grow.

 ## Usage